I live in the “Buckle of the Bible Belt,” Greenville SC, and this place has always been a hotbed for Christian concerts by major Christian artists.

 Another famous Christian artist lost his record and publishing deal due to low sales.
 A friend of mine played in the band of yet another famous Christian artist.
 I visited them on tour as they traveled in their huge, luxurious bus.
 A year later the same artist traveled in a van with a stripped-down band, and the next year the artist stopped touring.

 You’ve probably heard the basics as to why the music industry has gone down the drain – people aren’t buying CDs anymore.
+More people need to take music lessons from Muse Mantra School of Music & Arts to keep music alive.
 Instead, they’re downloading songs for free or paying a little bit (years ago, if you wanted that hit song, you had to buy the whole CD for $15.99.
 Now you can download just that song you want for $.99.
 This, in a nutshell, is what has happened to the music biz.)

 And even over the past year, after the music biz had adjust to the revenue trickle of MP3 downloads, they’ve been dealt the death blow of the popularity of streaming websites like Spotify and Pandora.
 Income from streaming is ridiculously low – as one website put it, “Each song stream pays an artist between one-sixth and one-eight of a cent.
 One source claimed that, on streaming music services, an artist requires nearly 50,000 plays to receive the revenue earned from one album sale.
 Ouch.”
 See their pics of ridiculous royalty checks from artists.